Mississippi seeing big virus outbreak in state legislature

 Mississippi legislators — there were 172 most of this session — were supposed to meet from January through April but went home in mid-March because of the outbreak.
 They returned briefly in May during a feud the governor over spending coronavirus relief money from the federal government.

 From the start of the crisis, people entering the Capitol had to undergo a screening each day, with a temperature check and a few questions.
-Chairs in committee rooms were spaced apart, hand sanitizer was widely available, and signs told people to take precautions.
+Chairs in committee rooms were spaced apart, hand sanitizer was widely available and signs told people to take precautions.

 When legislators met in May, they took social distancing seriously.
 Only a few people at a time were allowed on the House floor, with voting conducted in small groups, and senators had to sit far from each other in their chamber.